 Exhibition: RAPPROACHMENT with public space

-Opening of exhibition will take place on Friday 16th November 2018 at 5 p.m. with introductory speeches of team members of project TICASS.
+Opening of exhibition will take place on Friday 16th November 2018 at 5 p.m. with introductory speeches by team members of project TICASS.

 We assumed that people usually walk through public places with their perception in a standby mode, because they are attacked by many pictures, signs, and symbols every moment.
 They see the visual signs, but they do not (or do not want to) decode the messages.
 The exhibition shows how the viewer could to pay attention to what is there in the picture, and why it is there.
 Remember, that there is a possible gap between what you see and what is a first impression.

 The exhibition is a part of international project TICASS – Technologies of Imaging in Communication, Art, and Social Science which is focused on the visual technologies and their significant influence for people, and also on visual literacy.
 “RAPPROACHMENT with public space” is a presentation that will be transferred to all TICASS member institutions.
 The exhibition serves as a research tool and in the exposition the researchers work with the different target groups in the form of workshops.
 The TICASS project is interested in the perception of the public space, so we ask the following question – how do people in the different cities read and perceive the visual signs, icons, QR codes, graphic designs, and pictures?